autistic-symposium/surfline-pipeline-aws-py/README.md

  ```

-2. Call the camera API with the endpoint `/cameras/cameraID` to retrieve a camera alias for the given camera id.
+2. call the a camera API with the endpoint `/cameras/cameraID` to retrieve a camera alias for the given camera id

-3. Call the camera API with the endpoint `/cameras/recording/` to retrieve a list of cam rewind source files within the given time range.
+3. call a camera API with the endpoint `/cameras/recording/` to retrieve a list of cam rewind source files within the given time range. this is an example of response:

-Which would generate this response:

 ```json
         [{